MED-AmineFajri/MEAN-Stack-Docker-ToDoApp/README.md

 # ToDoApp
-ToDoApp with AngularJS, NodeJS & ExpressJS and MongoDB, with the use of Docker to create containers for the front-end and back-end.
+ToDoApp with AngularJS, NodeJS & ExpressJS and MongoDB, containerized with Docker for the front-end and back-end.

 ![Alt text](https://user-images.githubusercontent.com/88794382/200399677-a36315f3-ff22-4574-b2dc-bc8b35644beb.png)